Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Degeneration pair and degenerating arc system

 Correspondingly, for $g$ of degeneration pair $(f \to g)$ and one of its parabolic point $\beta_1 \in O_g$, we define

 We will see that this naturally corresponds to $I_f$ rather than $\al_f$.

 \parag{Types.} After \cite{GM}, we define the \textit{type} $\Theta(z)$ of $z$ in $J_f$ (or $J_g$) by the set of all angles of external rays which land on $z$.
 Let $\delta: \T \to \T$ be the angle doubling map.
 Since $J_f$ has no critical points, one can easily see that $\delta(\Theta(z))$ coincides with $\Theta(f(z))$.
 The same holds for $g$.
-Now a fact originally due to Thurston implies: \begin{lem} For any point $z$ in $J_f$ or $J_g$, $\Theta(z)$ consists of finitely many angles. \end{lem} See \cite{Ki} for a generalized statement and the proof.
+By an unpublished work by Thurston, if $z$ in the quadratic Julia set does not have finite orbit, then $\card(\Theta(z)) \le 4$.
+See \cite{Ki} for a generalized statement and the proof.
+In our case, (pre)periodic points in $J_f$ and $J_g$ have uniformly bounded numbers of landing rays.
+Hence we have: \begin{lem} For any point $z$ in $J_f$ or $J_g$, the set $\Theta(z)$ consists of finitely many angles. \end{lem}